claire-lex/megagrep/README.md

 -------------------------------------------------------------------------------
 ```

-Megagrep helps beginning a code review by searching for patterns in the code
+Megagrep helps beginning a code review in
+([almost](#notes-on-supported-languages)) any language by searching for patterns
-using "grep". **It does not search for vulnerabilities directly but for places
+in the code using "grep". **It does not search for vulnerabilities directly but
-where you could manually find some**.
+for places where you could manually find some**.

 Megagrep searches for patterns in the code that require to be investigated
 manually for security issues.
 It uses several search modes (keyword-based,